lukemurray/NgHierarchicalSelector/README.md

 - Docs
   - configuration
   - customisation
-- chore
+- general
   - set up some repeatable way to do a release
   - add to bower
-v0.3
+  - set up CI for the project
 - async
-  - support async for expanding
-  - support async for auto complete
+  - show loading indicator if it takes awhile (hasn't loaded before they expand)
 - input control
   - drop-down button for tree selection (configurable)
 - tree
-  - option for parent select selects all children v0.4
+  - option for parent select selects all children

+v0.4
-- autocomplete
+- autocomplete typing
   - allow typing at the end of the selected items
   - auto complete list for typing
   - no typing at the end if item selected and not multi select
+  - support async for auto complete
 - input control
-  - remove selected items by keyboard v0.5
+  - remove selected items by keyboard

+v0.5
 - tree
   - disabled items
   - option for no check boxes in multi select?
+  - keyboard, left on a chile node should make the parent the active node
+- popup
+  - better positioning of popup when at bottom/edges etc.

 # Requirements
 - AngularJS 1.3